Can a Capital Loss Carryover to the Next Year?

 Here's how tax losses carry forward to future years.

 If you have a $10,000 capital loss and no gains, you can use $3,000 of the capital loss to deduct against ordinary income.
-For example, if your ordinary income is $50,000, you will get to deduct the $3,000 of capital loss, and so you will only pay tax on $47,000 of ordinary income.
+For example, if your ordinary income is $50,000, you will get to deduct the $3,000 of capital loss and only pay tax on $47,000 of ordinary income.
 The remaining $7,000 of loss can be carried forward to the following year.
 If you're married but file separate returns, each spouse can't deduct more than $1,500 against ordinary income.

 The effectiveness of tax loss harvesting is a largely debated subject in academic circles.
-Most agree that certain people will see more benefit than others based on their tax situation.
+Still, most agree that certain people will see more benefits than others based on their tax situation.
 Don't enter into a tax loss harvesting strategy without first talking to a tax professional.

-The gain and loss rules discussed in this article apply primarily to publicly traded investments such as stocks, bonds, and mutual funds, and in some cases, to real estate holdings.
-There are additional rules that apply when you dig into short term gains vs. long term gains, whether deductions can be used to offset state income, how real estate gains are treated when you must recapture depreciation, and how you account for passive losses and gains.
+The gain and loss rules discussed in this article apply primarily to publicly traded investments such as stocks, bonds, mutual funds, and in some cases, real estate holdings.
+There are additional rules that apply when you dig into short-term gains vs. long-term gains, whether deductions can be used to offset state income, how real estate gains are treated when you must recapture depreciation, and how you account for passive losses and gains.

 The 2018 tax year saw a lot of changes based on President Trump's tax plan.
 More than in recent years, consider seeking the advice of a tax professional, especially if your taxes are complicated.